Carbon P. Dubbs Professor of Chemical Engineering and Bioengineering

 "Engineers now have the tools to design biological products and processes at the molecular level.
 Proteins are of particular therapeutic interest, because proteins mediate most biochemical processes both inside and outside cells.
 Our laboratory develops protein engineering technology and applies it to the discovery of new biopharmaceuticals.
 In particular, we use yeast surface display for the directed evolution of protein expression stability, affinity, and specificity.
 One focus is on the development of anti-cancer drugs, with quantitative studies of cellular-level pharmacokinetics and pharmacodynamics."

 Dr. Wittrup is the C.P.
-Dubbs Professor of Chemical Engineering and Biological Engineering at MIT and Associate Director of MIT’s Koch Institute.
-In 2012, he was elected to the National Academy of Engineering.
+Dubbs Professor of Chemical Engineering and Biological Engineering at MIT.
+7. In 2012, he was elected to the National Academy of Engineering.
 He was also elected a Fellow of the American Association for the Advancement of Science in 2011.
 Dr. Wittrup is co-founder and acting Chief Scientific Officer at Adimab and is a fellow of the American Institute of Biomedical Engineers.
+He served as an Associate Director of MIT’s Koch Institute until 2017.
 He has also served as the J. W. Westwater Professor of Chemical Engineering, Biophysics, and Bioengineering at the University of Illinois at Urbana-Champaign.
 He previously worked as a postdoctoral research associate in Amgen’s Yeast Molecular Biology Group.
 He holds a Ph.D. and M.S. in Chemical Engineering from the California Institute of Technology and a B.S. in Chemical Engineering from the University of New Mexico.

 Engineers now have the tools to design biological products and processes at the molecular level.
 Proteins are of particular therapeutic interest, because proteins mediate most biochemical processes both inside and outside cells.
 The ability to manipulate the strength and specificity of protein binding events provides tremendous leverage for the development of novel biopharmaceuticals.
 We are developing powerful new tools for protein engineering, and applying them both to particular disease targets and to bettering our understanding of protein structure/function relationships.
 In the absence of predictive capabilities for protein design, a directed evolution or combinatorial library screening strategy can be effectively applied to alter protein properties in a desired fashion.
 We apply quantitative engineering analyses of the relevant kinetic and statistical processes to develop optimal search strategies on the protein ìfitness landscape.î In particular, we have developed a method for protein display on the surface of yeast cells that, for example, enabled engineering of a noncovalent protein-ligand bond with a dissociation half-time over one week.
 We are engineering potential protein biopharmaceuticals in areas where molecular understanding of disease pathology is sufficient to hypothesize particular objective functions to target.
 For example, antibodies can be used to target cell-killing modalities to cancerous cells, given sufficiently strong and specific binding properties.
 Growth factors that carry signals between cells do so via particular binding events that, if manipulated to alter intracellular trafficking or signalling outcomes, could alter immune responses in precisely defined ways.
 Finally, viral and nonviral vectors for gene therapy could be targeted to specific cells and tissues via alteration of an exchangeable antibody recognition module.
 Altered proteins developed in this work can also provide a potential vehicle for new insights into the mechanisms of protein-ligand binding.
 We are performing biophysical analyses of the kinetic, thermodynamic, and structural aspects of engineered protein function in order to contribute to an improved understanding of protein binding processes.